FeardotCom: Plot

-It is revealed that Feardotcom is, in fact, a ghost site made by one of Pratt's first victims, who is seeking revenge because people watched her being tortured and murdered.
-She was tortured by Pratt for 48 hours before she begged him to kill her, which explains why the victims have 48 hours to live.
-Mike and Terry track down Pratt and release the spirit of the murdered girl from the website, which kills Pratt.
-However, Mike is also killed by Pratt.
+It is revealed that Feardotcom is, in fact, a ghost site powered by the vengeful spirit of one of Pratt's first victims, Jeannie Richardson, seeking revenge for her own exploitation as a subject of one of Pratt's snuff films which was shared on the internet.
+Jeannie was tortured by Pratt for 48 hours before she begged him to kill her, which explains why the victims have 48 hours to live.
+Following a clue, Terry locates Jeannie's mutilated corpse in the bowels of a flooded steel mill where she once played as a child.
+Terry wrongly assumes that the recovery of Jeannie's body will put her soul at rest.